Here’s whether YouTube Vanced is safe:

 Also, a lot of people have used Vanced, and the general consensus is that it doesn’t impact the YouTube experience in any negative way.

-Certainly, some bugs have come up in the years that Vanced has been around, but the development team was quite proactive, and Vanced never earned a reputation of causing major or persistent problems for users.
+Certainly, some bugs have come up in the years that Vanced has been around, but the development team was quite proactive, and Vanced never earned a reputation for causing major or persistent problems for users.

 Another issue that can come up with phone apps is performance.